 Docslomi. with CLIConfiguration

 The lomi.
-CLI can be configured through various methods to suit your development workflow.
+CLI can be configured through various methods to suit your development workflow, ranging from global authentication to project-specific SDK settings.

 {